jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - 3.5.5 Industrial Control Systems (ICS)
   - **Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT); there are several forms of ICS including distributed control systems (DCS), programmable logic controllers (PLC), and supervisory control and data acquisition (SCADA)
-    - recognize that DSC, PLC, and SCADA are types of ICS; and know about how to secure ICS
+    - recognize that DCS, PLC, and SCADA are types of ICS; and know about how to secure ICS
   - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices like those in an electrical power plant or factory; SCADA systems are well suited for distributed environments, such as those spanning continents
     - some SCADA systems still rely on legacy or proprietary communications, putting them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
   - ICS risk mitigations: